 Each person's sensitivity to fenugreek is different largely because we each have our own unique body chemistry and health histories.
 Side effects may be noticed by some from eating food cooked or seasoned with fenugreek while other people are only affected when taking supplements with higher dosages of the herb.
 In one survey of 85 women who used fenugreek to boost their milk production, 45% of them reported undesirable side effects for themselves or their baby.(6)

 The thyroid produces hormones that play a role in all metabolic functions in the body including metabolism, fertility and milk production.
 The hypothalamus communicates with the pituitary gland to produce TSH in the brain which in turn stimulates the thyroid gland to produce T4 and T3.
 Low thyroid hormones affect mammary gland growth during pregnancy.
 It may reduce the amount of prolactin which is a key hormone for making milk as well as oxytocin which is the hormone that triggers the flow of milk and the milk ejection reflex.

 Fenugreek should not be taken if you have thyroid dysfunction.
 Fenugreek has been shown to disrupt the balance of thyroid hormones.
 In a study with mice and rats, the use of fenugreek was found to lower T3 which is a problem for people who are experiencing hypothyroidism.(9) People with hypothyroid are more likely to experience low milk supply and postpartum depression.

 Legendairy Milk is Fenugreek free.
-Many women seek out herbal supplements due to their low milk supply.
-1 in 20 women is affected by postpartum thyroiditis which can happen even if you did not have a thyroid imbalance before getting pregnant.(10) Many other herbs can be used to help increase milk production and milk flow that does not cause the imbalance of thyroid hormones like fenugreek does.
+Many women seek out herbal lactation supplements due to low milk supply.
+1 in 20 women are affected by postpartum thyroiditis which can happen even if you did not have a thyroid imbalance prior to getting pregnant.(10) There are many other herbs that can be used to help increase milk production and milk flow that do not cause the imbalance of thyroid hormones like fenugreek does.

 - Fennel seed